lazerwalker/orbital/README.md

 Although Orbital is written in Sass, it will work perfectly fine if your code uses the SCSS syntax instead.
 All examples in this document are using the Sass syntax.

 ## Usage
+Orbital requires Sass 3.2 or newer.

-To set up orbital, simply include _orbital.sass from any Sass/SCSS file.
+To start using Orbital, simply include _orbital.sass from any Sass/SCSS file.

 ```@import orbital```